 - “Training and Pruning Peach and Cherry Trees” by University of Maryland

 Note: Pruning during early winter can lessen the tree’s winter hardiness, allowing room for disease if severe cold temperatures meet the exposed stumps.
 Late winter is usually the best option, as it will take around two weeks for a tree to become winter-hardy again after pruning.

 Generally, pruning in late summer and early fall is the worst time to prune most trees.
 Anderson explains: “The fall is not the time to learn how to prune.
 Trees are preparing for dormancy then, and it’s taking all the good stuff out of its leaves to store.”

 You don’t want to prune at this time because pruning often encourages new growth, and that can prevent the tree from entering its natural dormancy.
-The tree will struggle to heal in time for the cold season, which may lead to disease and decay within your tree.
+Pruning trees in the fall will cause them to struggle to heal in time for the cold season, which may lead to disease and decay within your tree.

-Exception: Deciduous trees should be pruned in the late fall or early winter.
+Exception: Trimming trees in the fall works for deciduous types.
+Deciduous trees should be pruned in the late fall or early winter.
 This is at the start of the trees’ dormancy and helps prevent bleeding in the spring.

 Andersen adds that many homeowners really don’t know what kind of trees are on their property until a crisis happens.
 Learning about those trees and their needs for staying healthy can add value to homes and add shade and beautification to the landscape.